 Labeling Terms & Their Meanings

-and understand key terms used on food labels.
-Here are some of the
+First, to understand food labels entirely, you must be familiar with and understand key terms used on food labels.
+Here are the meanings of standard phrases according to government-mandated definitions:

-Key Food Nutrition Label Terms and Their Meanings
+How to Read Nutrition Labels – Key Food Terms and Their Meanings

 No Sugar Added